-14.2 Contractual requirements - ICE Conditions of Contract, 7th edition, January 2003

-This form is designed for use on civil engineering projects based on a bill of quantities (BofQ) measured in accordance with the Civil Engineering Standard Method of Measurement, 3rd edition produced in 1991.
-The quantities set out in the BofQ are the estimated quantities of the work.
-The standard form creates what is known as an admeasurement contract by which the employer undertakes to pay for the actual quantities of work executed reflecting the engineer's design of the permanent works calculated based on the latest drawings and schedules.
+14.3 Contractual requirements - ICE Conditions of Contract, 7th edition, January 2003 projects based on a bill of quantities measured in accordance with the Civil Engineering Standard Method of Measurement.
+The quantities set out in the bill of quantities are the estimated quantities of the work.
+The standard form creates what is known as an admeasurement contract, by which the employer undertakes to pay for the actual quantities of work executed reflecting the engineer's design of the permanent works calculated based on the latest drawings and schedules.